gwinnem/vue-responsive-grid-layout/docs/setup.md

-## Setting up vue-dashboard-layout-component in your project
+## Setting up vue-responsive-grid-layout in your project

 #### Installing external dependencies
 ```